 The monument has been included on the UNESCO World Heritage Sites list in 1979, under the name Thracian Tomb of Kazanlak.

 About the stamp

-The stamp is part of a definitive series about night butterflies, designed by Stoyan Dechev and issued on January 15, 2004:
+The stamp is part of the series of definitive stamps Moths, designed by Stoyan Dechev and issued on January 15, 2004:

 • Rethera komarovi (0.45 BGN)